Landspersky

 I believe in the power of co-creation.
 My work involves active engagement with communities to imagine and shape a future where all languages, identity positionings, and cultural expressions are valued equally.

-Crossing Thresholds: Artistic Interventions in the Coloniality of Knowledge
+Crossing Thresholds: Quiet Interventions of disobedience

 Language is political—never neutral.
 It shapes power dynamics, defines who gets heard, and determines whose knowledge counts.
 In my work, I treat language not just as a tool of communication but as a site of struggle, where domination can be reinforced or actively undone.
 Through translanguaging, I cultivate spaces that resist linguistic hierarchies and embrace the full range of how people speak, live, and relate.